Greater horseshoe bats in maternity roost by John J Kaczanow

 That’s why Devon Wildlife Trust has launched the Devon Greater Horseshoe Bat Project.
 We aim to create a secure future for the bats – and for the roosts, wildlife-rich farmland and woodland they depend on.

-We urgently need to raise at least £26,000 to protect and renovate some of Devon’s key maternity roosts, to provide new roosting habitat, and to improve access to vital food supplies.
+We need to raise funds to protect and renovate some of Devon’s key maternity roosts, to provide new roosting habitat, and to improve access to vital food supplies.
 Donate securely online or phone us on 01392 279244 to give.

 Greater horseshoes thrived alongside humans for centuries, using our hedgerows to find their way around the landscape and feasting on dung beetles in fields grazed by our livestock.
 All of their Devon maternity roosts are in man-made structures: old barns, mines, quarry caves.